emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site does have a custom player. ✔️

 ***
-## Smashystream
+## AbleFlix
 ### Score: 18/26
 1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
+1. Content is 1080p and can be changed lower. ✔️
 1. Good for both new and old content. ✔️
-1. Has 12 servers, but does not auto-switch if one fails. ⚠️
+1. Has 16 servers but does not auto-switch if one fails. ⚠️
 1. Site does not have episode auto-next. ❌
+1. UI is decent but there's room for improvement. ⚠️
+1. Most sources have subs built in. ✔️
-1. Has nice UI, feel modern, has infinite scrolling. ✔️
+1. Has movies, shows and anime. ✔️
-1. Some servers have subs, but main is usually missing them. ⚠️
+1. Site does have watch lists, but they can't be synced across devices. ⚠️
-1. It has movies, shows and anime. ✔️
+1. Site has some sorting options and gives homepage recommendations based on watched content. ✔️
-1. Has watch lists and history, and you can login to sync them across devices. ✔️
-1. Has decent sorting options but is otherwise lacking content discoverability options. ⚠️
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
+1. Site has occasional new tab/window popup, but is usable without adblocker. ⚠️
 1. Site works well, but doesn't look too great on mobile. ⚠️
-1. Site does have a custom player. ✔️

-***
-## Autoembed
-### Score: 18/26
-1. Streams load very fast. ✔️
-1. Content is 1080p, and can be lowered. ✔️
-1. Finds streams consistently for both new and old content. ✔️
-1. Has 6 english and 3 non eng servers, but does not auto-switch if ones fails. ⚠️
-1. Site does not have episode auto-next. ❌
-1. UI is solid, feels very modern. ✔️
-1. Site has subtitles for most content. ✔️
-1. It has movies, shows and anime. ✔️
-1. Site does have watch lists, and you can login to sync them across devices. ✔️
-1. Site has decent sorting options, but more discoverability options would be nice. ⚠️
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌

 ***